-In addition to having our own green infrastructure guidelines for all projects, we will continue to deliver high quality projects with the environment and community in mind for all upcoming projects.
-This aligns with our vision for the Port of Vancouver to be the world’s most sustainable port.
+Following our green infrastructure guidelines for all projects, we will continue to deliver high quality projects with the environment and community in mind, in alignment with our vision for the Port of Vancouver to be the world’s most sustainable port.
 As an example, our North Vancouver Low Level Road project, completed in 2015, received the first Envision Platinum Award for transportation infrastructure.

 Indigenous participation in construction